Dovel Technologies Publishes the 2013 Update of the World Class Quality Initiative

-Defect potential and defect removal efficiency are clear indicators software of quality—a major goal of Dovel Technologies.
-In addition to defect potentials and defect removal efficiency, we compare each release to the previous year average in order to measure and report improvement.
-Measuring these metrics and vowing to ensures that Dovel’s performance improves year after year.
+Defect potential and defect removal efficiency are clear indicators quality software, a major goal of Dovel Technologies.
+In addition to defect potentials and defect removal efficiency, we compare each release to the previous year’s average in order to measure and report improvement.
+Collecting and analyzing these metrics, and vowing to improve on them, ensures that Dovel’s performance gets better year over year.

 We measure defect potential in terms of function points, which measures the functional size of a software system.
 Function points are an industry standard for measuring the size of a software system.

-After reviewing Dovel 2011 data, Mr. Capers Jones wrote:
+After reviewing Dovel’s 2012 data, Mr. Capers Jones commented:

 IV.
 What is the benefit to our clients?

 Low defect potentials and high defect removal efficiency rates are substantially beneficial to a client.
 Defects are a major contributor to schedule slippage and therefore, a major contributor to the total cost of ownership of IT systems.
-Defects are the main source of user dissatisfaction with IT solutions and their decisions to cancel systems.
+Defects are the main source of user dissatisfaction with IT solutions and their decisions to cancel systems efforts.
 Thus a high defect removal rate—which measures the number of defects reported by users in the first 90 days of system implementation—directly correlates to high client satisfaction.
-After all, who wants to use a system with large number of defects?
+After all, who wants to use a system with a high number of defects?

 It is no coincidence that 100% of the systems Dovel worked on were delivered to production.
 Also, Dovel received an overall rating of 93% (on a 100-point scale) in the Dun & Bradstreet Open Ratings survey in which our clients rated the quality of Dovel’s services and products.

-This is why we believe that Dovel can reduce the amount of time needed to deliver a high-quality solution to clients, reduce delivery cost, and increase user satisfaction.
+This is why Dovel can deliver a high-quality solution to clients, and increase user satisfaction.